Skip to main content

 Planning open-to-buy

-Use GMROI targets to decide how much inventory each category should carry so cash flows to the products that earn the most per dollar.
+Use GMROI targets to decide how much inventory each category should carry so cash flows to the products that earn the most per unit of cost.

 Comparing two suppliers